 Key Financial Indicator for Operation Analysis

-Operation Analysis must answer the some question from
+Operation Analysis must answer the some question from specific areas of

 · Strategic and business results